Regularization in Data-driven Predictive Control: A Convex Relaxation Perspective: Introduction

 The rest of this paper is structured as follows.
-Section~\ref{sec:Prob-Meth} reviews the preliminaries and introduces the problem statement.
-Section~\ref{section:bi-level-formulation} discusses the use of the trajectory matrix as a predictive model in both indirect and direct approaches.
+Section~\ref{sec:Prob-Meth} reviews the preliminaries.
+Section~\ref{section:bi-level-formulation} discusses the use of the trajectory matrix as a predictive model in indirect and direct approaches.
 In Section~\ref{sec:methods}, we present three regularized \method{DDPC} formulations as convex relaxations of suitable bi-level problems.
-Section~\ref{sec:SVD-Iter} develops the proposed optimality-based \method{DDPC}.
+Section~\ref{sec:SVD-Iter} develops an approximation-based \method{DDPC}.
 Numerical results are reported in Section~\ref{sec:results}, and Section~\ref{sec:conclusions} concludes the paper.
 Some technical proofs are provided in the appendix.